 3123.
-Composition and Conversation.
+Cultural Conversations.

 Training in the art of composition and in diction and conversation for students wishing to acquire fluency in the spoken language.
-Designed primarily for students who have earned twelve hours of CLEP credit in Spanish Prerequisite: SPAN 2043 or consent of instructor.
+Prerequisite: SPAN 2043 or consent of instructor.
 Fall.

 3133.
-Advanced Grammar and Composition.
+Written Expressions.

 Designed to give training in elements of advanced grammar, including contextualized work in compositions and written exercises Prerequisite: SPAN 2043 or consent of instructor.
 [CW2] Fall.